-Policy Detail Fire seasons, prohibitions and restrictions policy Relating to sections 52 to 58 of the Act and decisions to: declare or revoke a prohibited or restricted fire season restrictions policy prohibit fire in open air or revoke a prohibition prohibit or restrict activities that may cause a fire to start or spread, and revoke prohibition or restriction.

-Policy Detail Fire permitting policy Supporting the policy above and also defining actions for: supporting a member of the public who is applying for a fire permit assessing a fire permit application granting or renewing a fire permit refusing to grant or renew a fire permit suspending or cancelling a fire permit operational decisions when responding to an alarm of fire in open air.
-Fire hazard removal policy Relating to sections 65 to 67 of the Act and decisions about what to do when: a potential fire hazard is reported to Fire and Emergency we assess a potential fire hazard we arrange for the removal or destruction of a confirmed fire hazard.
-Compliance and enforcement policy Covering how we monitor and take action to identify and influence landowners and others reduce non-compliance with any legislation or regulations under which Fire and Emergency New Zealand has a compliance function.
+Policy Detail Fire seasons, prohibitions and restrictions policy Relating to sections 52 to 58 of the Act and decisions to: declare or revoke a prohibited or restricted fire season prohibit fire in open air or revoke a prohibition prohibit or restrict activities that may cause a fire to start or spread, and revoke prohibition or restriction.
+Fire permitting policy Supporting the policy above and also defining actions for: supporting a member of the public who is applying for a fire permit assessing a fire permit application granting or renewing a fire permit refusing to grant or renew a fire permit suspending or cancelling a fire permit operational decisions when responding to an alarm of fire in open air.
+Fire hazard removal policy Relating to sections 65 to 68of the Act and decisions about what to do when: a potential fire hazard is reported to Fire and Emergency we assess a potential fire hazard we arrange for the removal or destruction of a confirmed fire hazard.
+Regulatory compliance policy Covering how we monitor and take action to identify and influence landowners and others to comply with the requirements of the Act and other relevant legislation.
+This covers activities which: • reduce harm from unwanted fire • support the safe use of fire as a land management tool and reduce harm if fire escapes control • minimise avoidance of the Fire Emergency levy • reduce non-compliance with any legislation or regulations under which Fire and Emergency New Zealand has a compliance function.
+Firebreaks Policy Relating to sections 62 to 64 of the Act to support decisions and actions relating to requirements for landholders to: make and clear any firebreak on the landholder's land remove any vegetation or other thing from an existing firebreak.